-Probably the most infamous seven beats of music in the modern world, or at least high on the list, this lick appears everywhere.
+Probably the most infamous seven beats of music in the modern world, or at least high on the list, this five-and-two lick appears everywhere.
 In music, it's a sting to end a piece; in other media, it appears in a joke and/or as a recognition signature, usually a knock—the first person taps out "shave-and-a-hair-cut," and waits for the "two bits" responsenote

 While the rhythm is flexible, and the words change, it's always to a similar tune, though some different versions of it exist.
 Illustrated is actually a variation of the original tune, with a flattened sixth.
 (A flat instead of an A).
 Another common variation is to have an additional faster note between the "and" and "a" part of the melody, usually an augmented fourth. (which would be an F# in the illustrated example)

 For an equally ubiquitous song intro, see the Minsky Pickup

 - Used in classic style in Who Framed Roger Rabbit?, complete with the demonstration that an animated character must, simply must, complete the line if "two bits" is omitted.

 - West Side Story: "Gee Of-fi-cer Krup-ke, Krup You!"

 - Several The Three Stooges short subject films have them.
 Usually a stooge (usually Curly) would tap something (usually a wall) and get a response from whatever is on the other side (usually some kind of monster).
 They would mirror it perfectly until the "shave and a haircut" part was tapped out.
 A delay, a "nyuk nyuk", a "two bits" response, and you know the rest.

 - Ace Ventura used this in the Animated Adaptation: He suspects he's being followed and does the "Shave and Haircut" on his car, since the other car responded with the two bits, he knows he's being followed.

 - Del Griffith clears his throat to this tune in Planes, Trains and Automobiles.